StueyMC/Visualizations/Examples/Tabulator/UserGuide.md

 - `Header Alignment`: Customise header text alignment.
 - `Frozen`: Fix columns in place during horizontal scrolling.
 - `Editable`: Allow cells to become editable.
 Global setting `Editable` needs to be enabled.
 - `Header Filter`: Show filters within the column header.
-Global setting `Header Filtering` needs to be enabled.
+  - Global setting `Header Filtering` needs to be enabled.
 - `Column Sorter`: Enable column sorting.
-Global setting `Column Sorting` needs to be enabled.
+  - Global setting `Column Sorting` needs to be enabled.
 - `Resizable`: Allow the column to be resizable by dragging the column edges.
-Global setting `Resizable` needs to be enabled.
+  - Global setting `Resizable` needs to be enabled.
+- `Top Calculation`: Show column calculations at the top of the column.
+  - Global setting `Top Column Calculations` needs to be enabled.
+- `Bottom Calculation`: Show column calculations at the bottom of the column.
+  - Global setting `Bottom Column Calculations` needs to be enabled.

 [Table of Contents](#table-of-contents)